 The holidays are the most wonderful time of the year.
-You can spend them in your hometown with your friends are family, or you can travel to another country and experience Christmas in a different way.
+You can spend them in your hometown with your friends and family, or you can travel to another country and experience Christmas in a different way.
 We put up a list of ten Christmas villages around the world that you can visit to add magic to your holidays!

 Have a magical Christmas in Aarhus, Denmark's second-largest city.
 Christmas villages, festivals, and museums are on the menu.
 Head to the central town squares to visit festive markets where you can find the most adorable gifts for your loved ones.
 If you're more of a foodie, don't miss the Aarhus Central Food Market, where you can try to most delicious delicacies.
 That's not all!
 The local amusement park, "Tivoli Friheden," turns into a wonderland during Christmas time.
 Enjoy the decorations and fairy lights.